API: Query the list of all zettel

 ...

-If you want to retrieve a JSON document:
+If you want to retrieve a data document, as a symbolic expression:

-Additionally, the JSON object contains the keys "query" and "human" with a string value.
+The data object contains a key "meta-list" to signal that it contains a list of metadata values (and some more).
+It contains the keys "query" and "human" with a string value.
 Both will contain a textual description of the underlying query if you select only some zettel with a query expression.
 Without a selection, the values are the empty string. "query" returns the normalized query expression itself, while "human" is the normalized query expression to be read by humans.

 As an example for a query action, to list all roles used in the Zettelstore, send a HTTP GET request to the endpoint /z?q=|role.